awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_RecognizeUtterance.md

  ** [inputTranscript](#API_runtime_RecognizeUtterance_ResponseSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-response-inputTranscript"></a>
 The text used to process the request\.
 If the input was an audio stream, the `inputTranscript` field contains the text extracted from the audio stream\.
 This is the text that is actually processed to recognize intents and slot values\.
-You can use this information to determine if Amazon Lex is correctly processing the audio that you send\.
+You can use this information to determine if Amazon Lex V2 is correctly processing the audio that you send\.
+The `inputTranscript` field is compressed with gzip and then base64 encoded\.
+Before you can use the contents of the field, you must decode and decompress the contents\.
+See the example for a simple function to decode and decompress the contents\.
 Length Constraints: Minimum length of 1\.

  ** [interpretations](#API_runtime_RecognizeUtterance_ResponseSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-response-interpretations"></a>
-A list of intents that Amazon Lex determined might satisfy the user's utterance\.
+A list of intents that Amazon Lex V2 determined might satisfy the user's utterance\.
-Each interpretation includes the intent, a score that indicates how confident Amazon Lex is that the interpretation is the correct one, and an optional sentiment response that indicates the sentiment expressed in the utterance\.
+Each interpretation includes the intent, a score that indicates how confident Amazon Lex V2 is that the interpretation is the correct one, and an optional sentiment response that indicates the sentiment expressed in the utterance\.
+The `interpretations` field is compressed with gzip and then base64 encoded\.
+Before you can use the contents of the field, you must decode and decompress the contents\.
+See the example for a simple function to decode and decompress the contents\.
 Length Constraints: Minimum length of 1\.

  ** [messages](#API_runtime_RecognizeUtterance_ResponseSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-response-messages"></a>
 A list of messages that were last sent to the user\.
 The messages are ordered based on the order that you returned the messages from your Lambda function or the order that the messages are defined in the bot\.
+The `messages` field is compressed with gzip and then base64 encoded\.
+Before you can use the contents of the field, you must decode and decompress the contents\.
+See the example for a simple function to decode and decompress the contents\.
 Length Constraints: Minimum length of 1\.

  ** [requestAttributes](#API_runtime_RecognizeUtterance_ResponseSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-response-requestAttributes"></a>
 The attributes sent in the request\.
+The `requestAttributes` field is compressed with gzip and then base64 encoded\.
+Before you can use the contents of the field, you must decode and decompress the contents\.
 Length Constraints: Minimum length of 1\.

  ** [sessionId](#API_runtime_RecognizeUtterance_ResponseSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-response-sessionId"></a>